habibialireza/PowerAce-docker/README.md

 This repository contains the Docker/MariaDB workflow for running PowerACE with a local database instead of the institute database server.

-It intentionally does **not** contain the PowerACE source code and it should not contain the real SQL data dump.
-The real SQL file is large and may contain restricted project data, so it is ignored by Git.
+It intentionally does **not** contain the PowerACE source code and the real SQL data dump.

 ## What This Solves